garbados/quilter/readme.md

     sudo npm install -g quilter
     quilt sync --local {folder} --remote {url} --watch

 That's it!
-Quilt will watch files on the `remote` database and in the `local` folder, and will sync any changes that occur.
+Quilter will watch files on the `remote` database and in the `local` folder, and will sync any changes that occur.
 To save that command for the future, use `--save`:

     quilt sync --local {folder} --remote {url} --watch --save quilt # runs all saved jobs